alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/2024-checkins-malvika.md

 - Book Dash - reviws in process
 - Documentation updates
 - Community call - checking in with working groups
+	- do we have a facilitator?
+	- documentation/script etc
-- Remote working - checkin
+- Flexible working

 # 19-09-2024
 - Check-ins with new team-members!
 Woohoo!